orviwan/artisan-maker/src/html/index.md

 This is a static website generated using the Node.js-powered **[Metalsmith](http://metalsmith.io)** and various published and custom plugins.

 This is a demonstration rather than a recommended way to build a static site.
-Your requirements will be different for every site.
+Your requirements will be different.
 Please use any part of the code as you wish.

 ## Where could you use Metalsmith?
 Metalsmith could be used to create: